eoglethorpe/deep/README.md

 # Data Entry and Exploration Platform

 ## Deployment
-Note: deployment logic is changing and what is below most likely won't work. contact oglethorpe.ewan@gmail.com if you would like to deploy your own DEEP.
+Note: deployment logic is changing and what is below most likely won't work.
+Contact oglethorpe.ewan@gmail.com if you would like to deploy your own DEEP.

 ### Requirements